cosmicexplorer/wotcher/README.md

     - methods/fields
     - local/global vars
         - *which scopes?*

+### addresses
+- used for querying as well as returning results
+    - yes, kinda like graphql
+- source: `<protocol>://<path>`
+- content: `<protocol>://<search_string>`
+- directories are sources of files
+    - then files are sources of json/xml/html/other specified formats, OR straight text/binary string search
+    - everything is recursive

 ## search parameters
 - a conjunction of predicates from any selection of the above sources